-They had no clear preference, and when they noticed the pre-selected option they thought about it and realized that this is what they actually wanted
+They had no clear preference, and when they noticed the pre-selected option, they thought about it and realized that this is what they actually wanted.

-They had no clear preference, and when they noticed the pre-selected option they thought about it and decided to go along with it
+They had no clear preference, and when they noticed the pre-selected option, they thought about it and decided to go along with it.

-They had no clear preference, and when they noticed the pre-selected option they were too lazy to think about so just left it as is
+They had no clear preference, and when they noticed the pre-selected option they were too lazy to think about so just left it as is.

 [Note to reviewers: This is based on our own understanding of defaults and a query we posted on Twitter, and we are very interested in feedback from the reviewers as to other possible interpretations of this behavior that we can ask the participants about.
 We are also interested in reviewer suggestions on any other exploratory questions that would help clarify laypersons interpretations of behavior regarding defaults. ]

+Exploratory: Political orientation

+In addition, in the last decade the light bulb choice has become a political issue with each of the presidents that has come to power reversing the previous administration’s decisions regarding phasing out old light bulbs and moving to newer greener light bulb technologies.
+To make things even more complicated, the US states differ in their implementation of the different federal policies.
+We therefore added two exploratory questions regarding political orientation, one categorical and one continuous between conservative and liberal, and an additional demographic question asking participants to indicate the state they are residing in.

 Deviations

 We made several deviations from the target article’s design and methodology, and summarized those changes in Table 5.

-Table 5

-Comparison of target article versus replication